What Is Family Dispute Resolution and Mediation?

 • Promotion of cooperation and communication to enhance the ongoing parenting relationship

-• Providing parents with a structure and the skills to help resolve future disputes more readily
+• Providing parents with a structure and the skills to help resolve future disputes more easily

 • Maintaining the individuals’ control in the decision-making process, as there are no imposed decisions